-- To work in close partnership with the school and staff to benefit their child's welfare and education - · To accept and work within the school rules, policy and practice
+To work in close partnership with the school and staff to benefit their child's welfare and education

 Rewards:

 Our school reward system is designed to encourage and celebrate both individual and collective responsibility amongst our pupils.
 We have consistently high expectations of all of our pupils and their attitudes to learning and all are equally challenged.